 Facts to Consider Before You Purchase

 If you live in an apartment, look into something smaller.
-A six-week old 30-lb. puppy will fit into a condominium when it is purchased, but a bloodhound puppy grows four to seven pounds per week and ½ inch to one inch in height per week!
+An eight week old 30-lb. puppy will fit into a condominium when it is purchased, but a bloodhound puppy grows four to seven pounds per week and ½ inch to one inch in height per week!
 He will very shortly out-grow your lovely “little condo”.
 A bloodhound requires a fenced yard and room to grow.
 FAMILY DECISION – If you want a bloodhound for the family but your wife wants something smaller, think twice.
 Statistics prove that the wife does most of the feeding, training, cleaning, and grooming.
 As your hound grows in size, your wife’s enthusiasm will fade in relation to the increased needs of this giant.
 Never purchase a puppy to “grow up with the baby” unless you are prepared to cope with the extra workload.

 Once you have acquired a bloodhound, you have also acquired a whole new set of responsibilities and are no longer the carefree souls you were.
 You cannot run off for the weekend and leave him to the tender care of your neighbors.
 He is a dog that requires a lot of personal attention and supervision through his first two years.
 He is not one that thrives on a bowl of food and a bed in the garage.
 If your life style is unsettled, you are inclined to move frequently, travel or are contemplating the service as a career or are on a limited budget, the possession of a bloodhound can pose some real problems.
 An adult hound is not easy to place in another home, especially if he has acquired bad habits; getting back your original purchase price through resale is next to impossible and in your desperation to unload an unwanted hound, you might inadvertently let him fall into the hands of an uneducated and/or irresponsible breeder.